gobeyondidentity/customer-docs/docs/secure-work/getting-started/registration-redirect-uri.md

 ---

 This URI lets us know where to redirect new users when they register using an email.
 Whenever a new user registers using Beyond Identity, we send out an email to verify their identity.
-By default, the link in that email redirects a user to our [Native Platform Authenticator](/docs/v0/web-sdks/platform-authenticator).
+By default, the link in that email redirects a user to our [Native Platform Authenticator]<!-- (/docs/v0/web-sdks/platform-authenticator) -->.
 In order to redirect to your own iOS/Android application, you will need to specify this URI to be either an app scheme or a universal url / app link.

 ### iOS Setup Instructions